-- 1. Meet all requirements for Incident Staff/Search Manager IV2. - 2.
+- Meet all requirements for Incident Staff/Search Manager IV2.
 Be at least 21 years of age. - 3.
 Complete ICS-400, Advanced Incident Command System; - 4.
 Complete a minimum total of 80 hours of classroom training in Search and Rescue management.
-Classes which may be used to satisfy this requirement include, but not limited to: - a.
-ICS-300 (24 hours); - b.
-ICS-400 (16 hours); - c.
-Managing Search Operations (40 hours); - d.
-Managing the Search Function (40 hours); - e.
-Managing Land Search Operations (40 hours); - f.
-Practical Search Operations (40 hours); - g.
-Search Manager for Ground Search and Rescue (24 hours); - h.
-Planning Section Chief for Search and Rescue (24 hours); - i.
-National Inland SAR Planning Course (40 hours); - j.
-National Basic Inland SAR Course (20 hours); - k.
-Virginia Management Team Member (40 hours); - 1.
-Virginia Management Team Leader (40 hours); - m.
-Incident Commander for Ground Search and Rescue (32 hours); - n.
-Lost Person Behavior (8 to 32 hours); - o.
-Urban Search and Investigation (16 hours); - p.
-Wide Area Search (24 hours); - q.
-Other approved equivalent classes, as recommended by the CTO and approved by the Board of Directors - 5.
-Document mission/simulation experience as follows: - a.
-Field Team Leader or equivalent on 6 tasks.
-No more than three of these tasks may have occurred during simulations. - b.
-Serve in a base position in Operations or Plans on at least 4 incidents. - c.
-Serve as Plans Section Chief, Operations Section Chief (OPS), deputy OPS, division supervisor, or Search Manager on one shift during a mission. - 6.
-Receive a favorable written performance evaluation from the Search Manager or supervisor for the four incidents serving in a base position. - 7.
-Be proposed for Search Manager -III certification by an ASRC Search Manager at an ASRC Board of Director's business meeting; and - 8.
-Receive a simple majority of the vote of the member's group. - 9.
-Receive a favorable two-thirds or greater vote of those ASRC Board of Directors present at Board meeting.
+Classes which may be used to satisfy this requirement include, but not limited to: - (a) ICS-300 (24 hours); - (b) ICS-400 (16 hours); - (c) Managing Search Operations (40 hours); - (d) Managing the Search Function (40 hours); - (e) Managing Land Search Operations (40 hours); - (f) Practical Search Operations (40 hours); - (g) Search Manager for Ground Search and Rescue (24 hours); - (h) Planning Section Chief for Search and Rescue (24 hours); - (i) National Inland SAR Planning Course (40 hours); - (j) National Basic Inland SAR Course (20 hours); - (k) Virginia Management Team Member (40 hours); - (1) Virginia Management Team Leader (40 hours); - (m) Incident Commander for Ground Search and Rescue (32 hours);

+(n) Lost Person Behavior (8 to 32 hours);

+- (o) Urban Search and Investigation (16 hours);

+- (p) Wide Area Search (24 hours);

+- (gk) Other approved equivalent classes

+Search Manager54.
+Document mission/simulation experience as follows:

+- a) Field Team Leader or equivalent on 6 tasks.
+No more than three of these tasks may have occurred during simulations. - b) Serve in a base position in Operations or Plans on at least 4 incidents. - c) Serve as Plans Section Chief, Operations Section Chief (OPS), deputy OPS, division supervisor, or Search Manager on one shift during a mission. - 65.
+Receive a favorable written performance evaluation from the Search Manager or supervisor for the four incidents serving in a base position. - 76.
+Be proposed for Search Manager -III certification by an ASRC Search Manager at an ASRC Board of Director's business meeting; and - $\underline{87}$ .
+Receive a simple majority of the vote of the member's group. - 98.
+Receive a favorable two-thirds or greater vote of those ASRC Board of Directors present at board meeting.